theawesomecoder61/Blacksmith/README.md

 3. Click the plus icon next to a .forge entry to see all subentries.
 > Doing this will extract and decompress that entry.
 The result is a `.acod`, `.acor`, or `.stp` file found in the Temporary Path with the same name.

-> If there is a `TEXTURE_MAP` or `MESH` subentry, Blacksmith will try to load these in either the 3D Viewer, Image Viewer, or Text Viewer.
+> If there is a `Texture Map` or `Mesh` subentry, Blacksmith will try to load these in one of the Viewers.

 ## Downloads
 [Found here.](https://github.com/theawesomecoder61/Blacksmith/releases)